Course Registration Policies

 The units also reserve the right to cancel without prior notice any courses listed in the Schedule of Classes, and to cancel any course that does not have an adequate enrollment at a reasonable time during the registration period for the semester.
 The university attempts to provide all courses required for graduation frequently enough to ensure that no student's degree will be delayed by course unavailability, but the university cannot guarantee that such delay will not occur.

 Students may withdraw from courses after the drop/add period up until the withdrawal deadline.
 A grade of W (withdrawal) will be posted to students’ transcripts.
 The hours count as attempted hours but do not count as earned hours, and the grade will have no effect on the students’ grade point averages.
 Students withdraw by using the registration link of the ULink online portal.
-No signature or other authorization is required if the change is made by the withdrawal deadline, but students should consult with academic and/or financial aid advisors to understand how withdrawing from a course will affect their Flight Plan status, their progress toward their degree and their financial aid eligibility.
+No signature or other authorization is required if the change is made by the withdrawal deadline, but students should consult with academic and/or financial aid advisors to understand how withdrawing from a course will affect their academic plan status, their progress toward their degree, and their financial aid eligibility.

 The withdrawal deadline for each semester is specified in the official registration calendar.
 The deadline typically occurs shortly after mid-term.
 Students who stop attending class without withdrawing will be given the grade of F for the course.